-The Mahseer Trust is run by an international team of five Trustees, working in a voluntary capacity to oversee all activities of the Trust.
+The Mahseer Trust is run by an international team of four Trustees, working in a voluntary capacity to oversee all activities of the Trust.

 Ian Pett (Trustee – Chair)

 Ian first travelled in Pakistan, India and Nepal on leaving school, thus forging a lifelong attachment to the lands where mahseer swim.
 He spent his career working on the design, financing and management of national health systems, and recently retired from a post at the World Health Organization’s headquarters in Switzerland.

 An angler since childhhod, the chance purchase of of HS Thomas’s The Rod in India sparked his curiosity about mahseer, and a posting to India in 1990 brought it off the shelf to be his hand-book for the next 7 years.
 He was lucky enough to meet and fish with some of the great mahseer anglers and pioneer conservationists of the day, fish across much of north India and a little in Nepal, and observe protected mahseer at close quarters at monastery and temple sites in Bhutan and India.
 He collects mahseer literature and helped the Natraj Press in India to expand their list and introduce their publications to the wider world.